What is Underground Drainage?

 How does it connect to the above ground system?

-As mentioned above, the soil systems (the 110mm black, white or grey pipes that run down the side of the house into the underground system) are almost identical, even made from the same machines, so the cutting and jointing process is exactly the same and usually specialist adapters aren’t required.
+As mentioned above, the soil pipe systems (the 110mm black, white or grey pipes that run down the side of the house into the underground system) are almost identical, even made from the same machines, so the cutting and jointing process is exactly the same and usually specialist adapters aren’t required.

 What fittings are commonly used in the underground drainage system?